Proud Canadian Company

 Why is there a difference in discretionary income between cities?

 The difference is primarily due to provincial tax rates and variations in the cost of living, particularly housing, utilities, and transportation.
-Cities with higher housing costs and taxes will result in your income not going as far as it could compared to locations with lower taxes and housing costs.
+Lower housing costs and taxes mean your income goes further than in locations with higher taxes and housing costs.

 How can I determine the actual value of a $100,000 salary in my specific situation?